gzmatte/Sonar/README.md

 -------
 **This disables Steel-Series outputs and removes SteelSeries.**[^1]

 Why?
-I mean, who doesn't want an mic ecualizer, AI cancellation and more for only 119mb of ram??
+I mean, who doesn't want a mic ecualizer, AI cancellation and more for only 119mb of ram??
 [^1]:Re-install Sonar if u need to modify any in-app setting.

 > [!WARNING]